 Stay in a Casa Particular in Trinidad Cuba

-It is easy to prebook your casa particular in Trinidad Cuba, using booking.com.
+It is easy to prebook and prepay for your casa particular in Trinidad Cuba, using Hostelworld – or Homestay, and don’t worry they cover private rooms and ensuites as well as dorm rooms.
 Here are some of our top choices of where to stay in Trinidad Cuba.

 If you don’t prebook your accommodation in Trinidad Cuba, then there are PLENTY of jiniteros (hustlers) who will throng you as you get off a bus or out of a taxi and want to take you to a local Casa Particular.